Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Definitions and limit objects

 Suppose $(X_1, d_1)$ and $(X_2, d_2)$ are two metric spaces and $p_1\in X_1$, and $p_2\in X_2$.
 Then the {\it pointed Gromov-Hausdorff distance} between $\mvX_1:=(X_1, d_1, p_1)$ and $\mvX_2:=(X_2, d_2, p_2)$ is given by

 We will use the Gromov-Hausdorff-Prokhorov distance that also keeps track of associated measures on the corresponding metric spaces.
-A compact metric measure space $(X, d , \mu)$ is a compact metric space $(X,d)$ with an associated finite measure $\mu$ on the Borel sigma algebra $\cB(X)$.
-Given two compact metric measure spaces $(X_1, d_1, \mu_1)$ and $(X_2,d_2, \mu_2)$ and a measure $\pi$ on the product space $X_1\times X_2$, the discrepancy of $\pi$ with respect to $\mu_1$ and $\mu_2$ is defined as
+A metric measure space $(X, d , \mu)$ is a metric space $(X,d)$ with an associated finite measure $\mu$ on the Borel sigma algebra on $X$.
+Given two metric measure spaces $(X_1, d_1, \mu_1)$ and $(X_2,d_2, \mu_2)$ and a measure $\pi$ on the product space $X_1\times X_2$, the discrepancy of $\pi$ with respect to $\mu_1$ and $\mu_2$ is defined as